 Chrome possess superior hardness and reduced porosity vs a phosphate BCG, making smooth and easy to clean.
 There are still chrome BCG’s on the market, but they have lost some popularity with the rise of newer coating technologies.
 The big downsides of chrome are that is expensive, and the finish can become brittle and flake off with time.

-Nitrocarburizing, commonly known by the brand names of Melonite™ or Tennifer™, isn’t technically a coating.
-It’s a chemical treatment that results in a hardened surfaced that is both durable and highly corrosion resistant.
+Nitride finish, commonly known by the brand names of Melonite™ or Tennifer™, isn’t technically a coating.
+It’s a chemical treatment that results in a hardened black surface that is both durable and highly corrosion resistant.

-The bad news – the high temperatures of nitrocarburizing can have a negative effect on the sensitive parts in the BCG.
-But when the process is done properly, you’ll have a very tough, no-frills BCG that is easier to clean than phosphate coatings.
+The coating involves high temperatures of nitrocarburizing that can have a negative effect on the sensitive parts in the BCG when done improperly, so choose wisely.
+But when the process is done correctly, you’ll have a very tough, no-frills BCG that is easier to clean than phosphate coatings.

 Electroless Nickel Coatings (NiB, EXO™, NP3™, Nickel Boron Nitride)